-PRELIMINARY BUILDING RECOMMENDATIONS PLAN
+BUILDING RECOMMENDATIONS PLAN

-The plan diagram to the right depicts the existing structures on site and indicates which buildings are within the Maryland Historic Trust (MHT) Easement and which buildings are currently leased and occupied (see key on the map).
+The plan diagram to the right depicts the existing structures on site and indicates which buildings are listed as historic and occupied, which buildings are listed as historic but unoccupied, and other buildings (see map and key to the right).
 Additionally, the red, yellow, and blue circles indicate the Master Plan's recommendations for renovation and reuse, "mothballing" or stabilization, and demolition.

-'ellow-circled numbers indicate structures proposed for 'mothballing' or stabilization (with no currently proposed renovation or reuse).
+ellow-circled numbers indicate structures proposed for 'mothballing' or abilization (with no currently proposed renovation or reuse).